LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Pagination**: Navigate large amounts of Objects with intuitive controls for changing between pages.
 - **Hide/Show Columns**: Hide or show specific columns to focus on the data that matters most to you.
 - **Resizable Columns**: Adjust column widths to fit your data for a customized view.
 Includes preset buttons for stretching, compacting, and expanding columns.
+- **Adjustable Row Height**: Change the row height to fit your content, including multiline text and asset previews like textures, materials, and models.
 - **Sorting**: Sort Unity Objects by any column and property type in the table view, even colors, gradients, animation curves, and read-only fields.
 - **Multiple Windows**: Open multiple Scriptable Sheet windows simultaneously, enabling efficient context switching between Unity Object types.
 - **Recent Pins**: Recently viewed Unity Object types can be auto pinned for quick access.